Ethan-keu/PasscodeBreaker/README.md

 ### Win Case
 If the player guesses the correct passcode, a motor is actuated and a lock box is opened to reveal a prize.
 ### Lose Case
-If the player fails to guess the correct passcode, a second motor is actuated to spray a water gun at the player.
+If the player fails to guess the correct passcode, the correct passcode is revealed to the player and a second motor is actuated to spray a water gun at the player.
 This feature was not implemented in the final product due to motor failure of the water mechanism.
 ## Contribution
 I, Ethan Keu, focused solely on designing the core game mechanisms in MPLAB X IDE.
 This included most of the microcontroller code and the library integration to connect the CAP1188 to the microcontroller.